Horse64/core.horse64.org/docs/Language Specs/Overview.md

 ------------------------------

 The `type` keyword allows declaring the use of a so-called *custom type*.
-A custom type can be used for object-oriented programming.
+A custom type can be used for object-oriented programming (OOP).
 Any *object instance*, or *object* in short, will have the *attributes* specified on the type, which can be variables or funcs.